Churches in Rome to Visit for Their Art, Beauty and History

 Like St Paul’s, the tiny church was once outside the city limits.
-The tradition goes that while St Peter fled persecution in Rome, he met Jesus at this spot and asked, ‘Domine, quo vadis?’ (‘Lord, where are you going?’)
-When his master replied he was going to be crucified again, Peter returned to the city to face martyrdom.
+The tradition goes that when St Peter fled persecution in Rome, he met Jesus at this spot and asked, ‘Domine, quo vadis?’ (‘Lord, where are you going?’)
+Jesus replied he was going to Rome to be crucified again, so Peter returned to the city to face martyrdom.
 The footprints that are reputedly Jesus’s are probably a Roman traveller’s votive offering.
 Even though there is little else that is remarkable, it’s a convenient stop close to the Catacombs of St Callixtus.

 Nearest metro: Garbatella (or take Bus No. 118 or 218 to Appia Antica)